Ireland–NATO relations: 1999–present: Partnership for Peace, EU defence co-operation

-Polling

-Public opinion in Ireland continues to favour a policy of non-alignment in armed conflicts, though polls since the beginning of the 2022 Russian invasion of Ukraine have shown an increase in support for Ireland joining NATO.

-US military stopovers in Ireland
+2001–2005: US military stopovers in Ireland

 Ireland's air facilities are regularly used by the United States military for the transit of military personnel overseas, mainly to the Middle East.
 The Irish government began supplying military and civilian air facilities in Ireland for use by the armed forces of the United States during the 1991 First Gulf War.
-Following the September 11 attacks in 2001, the Irish government offered the use of Irish airspace and airports to the US military in support of the War in Afghanistan and the 2003 invasion of Iraq, on the condition that aircraft be unarmed, with no cargo of arms, ammunition or explosives, not engage in intelligence gathering, and that the flights in question do not form part of military exercises or operations at the time.
+Following the September 11 attacks in 2001, the Irish government offered the use of Irish airspace and airports to the US military in support of the war in Afghanistan and the 2003 invasion of Iraq, on the condition that aircraft be unarmed, with no cargo of arms, ammunition or explosives, and do not engage in intelligence gathering, and that the flights in question do not form part of military exercises or operations at the time.
 Casement Aerodrome, Baldonnel (military) and Shannon Airport (civil), used as stopover hubs, have seen more than 2.4 million American troops pass through from 2002 to 2014.
 An average of more than 500 US troops passed through Shannon every day during that period.

 US use of Baldonnel and Shannon has been the subject of controversy in Ireland due to revelations in December 2005 by the BBC investigative television programme Newsnight that Shannon Airport was used on at least 33 occasions for secret Central Intelligence Agency (CIA) flights, operated by front companies, as part of a US government policy known as "extraordinary rendition".
 The New York Times also reported the number to be 33, though referring to "Ireland" as a whole rather than Shannon specifically, while Amnesty International alleged the number of flights to be over 50.
-Baldonnel has seen similar claims, but which are impossible to verify as it is a military airbase.
+Baldonnel has seen similar claims, but these are impossible to verify as it is a military airbase.
 Both the US and Irish authorities have denied the allegations.
 According to leaked American diplomatic cables (WikiLeaks) from the US Embassy in Dublin, the Irish Minister for Foreign Affairs at the time told the chief of mission that the Irish authorities suspected the CIA had on a number of occasions used aircraft disguised as commercial flights to transfer prisoners detained in Afghanistan to Guantanamo Bay, Cuba for interrogation and detention – using Shannon to refuel in the process – and warning of the legal implications for both Ireland and the United States as a result.